Real Estate Transactions: What a Notary Public Can (and Can't) Do

 1. Plan Ahead

-2. Check Lender Requirements
+2. Check Lender Requirements First

-3. Keep Copies
+4. Keep Certified Copies

-4. Ask Your Lawyer
+5. Ask Your Lawyer When in Doubt

 Need Real Estate Document Services?